-7. The landing area shall have a minimum width of 2.75m and a maximum width of 3m.
-It shall, if possible, be so placed that the middle of the runway, if extended, would coincide with the middle of the landing area.

-Note (i): When the axis of the runway is not in line with the centre line of the landing area, a tape, or if necessary, two tapes, should be placed along the landing area so that the above is achieved (see Figure 8).

-Note (ii): For Sport Classes T11-12 and the purposes of safety, it is strongly recommended that the minimum distance between the axis of the runway and the sides of the landing area be 1.75m (see Figure 7).
+- 7. The landing area shall have a minimum width of 2.75m and a maximum width of 3m.
+It shall, if possible, be so placed that the middle of the runway, if extended, would coincide with the middle of the landing area. - Note (i): When the axis of the runway is not in line with the centre line of the landing area, a tape, or if necessary, two tapes, should be placed along the landing area so that the above is achieved (see Figure 9). - Note (ii): For Sport Classes T11-12 and the purposes of safety, it is strongly recommended that the minimum distance between the axis of the runway and the sides of the landing area be 1.75m (see Figure 8).
 If this recommendation cannot be met the Technical Delegate may require additional safety measures.

-Figure 8 - Centralized Long Jump / Triple Jump landing area
+Figure 9 - Centralized Long Jump / Triple Jump landing area

-COMMENT: Where new facilities are developed at which it is envisaged that visually impaired athletes will compete in, at least one pit should be built with an increased width (3.50m instead of maximum 3.00m as in IAAF Rules).
+COMMENT: Where new facilities are developed at which it is envisaged that athletes with vision impairment will compete in, at least one pit should be built with an increased width (3.50m instead of maximum 3.00m as in the World Athletics Rules).